 The gun's scope can be zoomed in several levels.

 In the final game, only enemies use the Sniper Rifle.
 Half-Life 2: Episode One and Episode Two lets Alyx use a revamped version of this rifle, but the player still cannot use it.

 Interestingly, the reload sound for this weapon was used for enemy snipers in HL2 before the Orange Box update.
-After the update, they use the reload sound the 'Episode One and Episode Two version of this gun use.
+After the update, they use the reload sound from the Episodes' version of the rifle.